The Stock Market Is Selling Off. Here's What Investors Should Do

 Wedbush analyst Daniel Ives says that Trump's "jaw-dropping reciprocal tariff chart … will be shown in classrooms and be written about for years" because it is "so illogical and absurd."

-Ives adds that we have to assume these tariffs are just "the start of a negotiation" or else the U.S. just sparked "a self-inflicted Economic Armageddon that Trump would send the U.S. and world through over the coming year."
+Ives adds that we must assume these tariffs are just "the start of a negotiation," or else the U.S. just sparked "a self-inflicted Economic Armageddon that Trump would send the U.S. and world through over the coming year."

 Apple stock is hit hard by Trump tariffs

-The high-flying mega cap stocks that have led the rally in recent years are poised to extend the losses they incurred last week.
+The high-flying megacap stocks that led the rally in recent years are poised to extend the losses they incurred last week.

-Amazon.com (AMZN), Tesla (TSLA) and Nvidia (NVDA) all plummeted over the two-day slide.
+Amazon.com (AMZN), Tesla (TSLA) and Nvidia (NVDA) all plummeted during the two-day slide.

 Apple (AAPL) is another one of the so-called Magnificent 7 stocks getting hit hard by Trump's tariffs, ending Friday with a weekly loss of nearly 14%.

-The iPhone maker relies "on extensive international manufacturing, with the large majority of finished goods sold into the US assembled in SE Asian nations," making it one of the worst-positioned, says Morgan Stanley analyst Erik Woodring.
+The iPhone maker relies "on extensive international manufacturing, with the large majority of finished goods sold into the U.S. assembled in (Southeast) Asian nations," making it one of the worst-positioned, says Morgan Stanley analyst Erik Woodring.

 Woodring notes that Apple could incur an added tariff cost of more than $38 billion annualized, which works out to roughly 26% of EBIT (earnings before interest and taxes) for fiscal 2026.